batsonjay/uploadDistributor/docs/daemon-apis.md

 ## Overview

 The daemon exposes a RESTful API for use by the web and macOS clients.
-It handles upload initiation, metadata submission, and status tracking.
+It handles file receiving, metadata submission, and status tracking.
+The daemon then processes these files and uploads them to destination platforms.

 ## Authentication